🗓️ Last updated: July 3, 2025

 Agritech Innovations

-Farmcrowdy merges IoT sensors with cloud analytics to give farmers up-to-date weather and soil data.
-By providing real-time planting recommendations, farms can boost yields by up to 20%.
-This represents a significant step forward in digital transformation in Nigeria’s agricultural sector.
+Farmcrowdy merges IoT sensors with cloud platforms to provide farmers with timely weather and soil data, improving crop yields by up to 20%.

 Healthcare & Telemedicine